andrediegues/HIjACk/README.md

 ### Prerequisites

-Hijack is a JavaFX project, which means you should have installed either Gradle and Java (8 or above).
+Hijack is a JavaFX project, which means you should have installed Java (8 or above).
+If you want to use Gradle there's also a Gradle build file.

- - To install Java 8 follow the instructions available [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
+ - To install Java 8, download the [Java 8 SE Developer Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and follow the instructions available [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
  - To install Gradle follow the instructions available [here](https://gradle.org/install/).

 ### Installing